anyajocsonart/anyajocsonart.github.io/content/about.md

 <div align="center">

   <p>Hi there!
 My name is Anya.
 A Filipino artist born and raised in sunny Nicosia, Cyprus.
-My murals, illustrations and animations are often themed and inspired by nature, everyday moments and geometrical patterns.</p>
+My murals, illustrations and animations are often themed around and inspired by nature, everyday moments and geometrical patterns.</p>
 </div>